-- For expenses to be paid immediately or that have already been paid, use Check or Expense depending on how you made the payment.
+- For expenses to be paid immediately or that have already been paid, use Cheque or Expense depending on how you made the payment.

 When to enter bills

-- Enter bills from vendors to accurately report your Accounts Payable, especially if you run your reports on an accrual basis.
+- Enter bills from suppliers to accurately report your Accounts Payable, especially if you run your reports on an accrual basis.

-- If tracking Vendor balances, entering bills is essential for knowing how much you owe your vendors.
+- If tracking Supplier balances, entering bills is essential for knowing how much you owe your suppliers.

-- Record a bill for any services or items received that you will pay for later - whether or not there is an actual bill received from the vendor.
+- Record a bill for any services or items received that you will pay for later - whether or not there is an actual bill received from the supplier.

 For example, when you receive your electric bill, which is not due until the end of the month, use Bill to track what you owe.
-Then, use Pay Bills to clear the bill and generate the check.
+Then, use Pay bills to clear the bill and generate the cheque.

 Learn how to enter bills to keep track of your payables.